SAP-archive/teched2021-ANA260/exercises/Section 4 - Theme and Style/README.md

 ![4-33](https://user-images.githubusercontent.com/92877810/138505244-fd950008-61b6-41de-954b-bb3777ef3398.png)

-👉After some resizing and moving charts, our story looks like this!
+🚩After some resizing and moving charts, our story looks like this!
 There are still some details we can polish in our charts.

 ![4-34](https://user-images.githubusercontent.com/92877810/138505248-eafd6368-8bdf-484a-ba16-7b1f16095abe.png)

-👉Currently our KPIs are showing granular information.
+🚩Currently our KPIs are showing granular information.
 For better readability, we should reduce the number of significant digits.
 Let us format these numbers in our dashboard.

 52. Click on Gross Margin numeric point chart